petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-spritemap-client-extension.md

 ## Next Steps

-You have successfully used a theme sprite map client extension in Liferay.
+You have successfully used a theme sprite map client extension.
 Next, try deploying other client extension types.

 * [Using a CSS Client Extension](./using-a-css-client-extension.md)
 * [Using a JS Client Extension](./using-a-javascript-client-extension.md)